semihsonkornyu/hack_my_robot/README.md

         sudo nano 50-cloud-init.yaml
         ```
         ![](doc/images/2022-10-17-10-35-43.png)
+   * Plug the microSD card back into the turtlebot and boot it up.
+If all the steps were done correctly, the turtlebot should now be connected to your WiFi network and you can connect through ssh (username:ubuntu / password:turtlebot).
+        ```
+        ssh ubuntu@IP_ADDRESS_OF_TURTLEBOT3
+        ```
 4. ROS Network configuration.
    * Adjust the parameters according to the IP addresses of your devices.
    * Remote PC.